 CrCl less than 30 mL/min: not recommended: Dose adjustments may be required; however, no specific guidelines have been suggested.
 Caution is recommended.

 - Pediatric patients with hypertension where underlying renal abnormalities may be more common, renal function and serum potassium should be closely monitored as clinically indicated.

 Mild to moderate liver disease: No dosage adjustment recommended

 Severe liver disease: Data unavailable

-Doses may be increased every 4 weeks up to 320 mg or a diuretic may be added.
-Adding a diuretic may be more effective than increasing the dose beyond 80 mg.
+Doses may be increased every 4 weeks up to 320 mg orally per day or a diuretic may be added.
+Adding a diuretic may be more effective than increasing the dose beyond 80 mg orally per day.
 Doses should be reduced in the presence of intravascular volume depletion.

 Safety and effectiveness have not been established in pediatric patients less than 6 years of age.

 Valsartan is not removed by hemodialysis.